ronanokane/StopLimitChain/README.md

 Two step routing however, is only supported in percent mode (due to slippage complexity) so just use the main script for that task.

-However, if you find yourself required to perform this operaton outside of the main script there is a twoStep.sh script that does the operation.
+However, if you are required to perform this operaton outside of the main script there is a twoStep.sh script.

 ```
 ./twoStep.sh <OPERATION> <STEP1_SYMBOL> <STEP2_SYMBOL> <PERCENT_SELL/BUY>